SophieMcGee/sophie-mcgee-copywriting/README.md

 ### Hero Section

 The hero sections on each page are design to captivate visitors with a high-quality image paired with compelling copy.
-This impactful combination immediately communicates the overall brand identity and encourages users to explore further with a call-to-action button.
+This impactful combination immediately communicates the overall brand identity and encourages users to explore further with a call-to-action button, which resizes for larger screens above 996px wide.

 Hero View on Homepage: